-This post will look at how to play hide and seek with a dog.
+This post will look at how to play hide and seek with dogs.

 It’s a fun game to play with your dog – but it’s also so much more.